reflectoring/reflectoring.github.io/book/index.md

       </p>

       <p><strong>
-        This book fills a void by providing hands-on approach to the Hexagonal architecture style from the concepts behind it down to actual code.
+        This book fills a void by providing a hands-on approach to the Hexagonal architecture style from the concepts behind it down to actual code.
       </strong></p>
   </div>